Skip to content

 });

-All three use your source folder's baseurl config for correct path-based routing.
+All use your source folder's baseurl config for correct path-based routing.
 The generated routes are always wrapped inside your App component, establishing the layout hierarchy.

 🎯 Application Entry